 - Encouraged to take yet another computer applications class in high school aka where the most technical thing we do is make ASCII art

-- I swear that teacher docked points for out-of-place ASCII characters in said project; this class SUCKS
+- I swear that teacher docked points for out-of-place ASCII characters in said project

-- Meanwhile, my male friend (and future ex-boyfriend) is taking a C++ class, whatever that is
+- Meanwhile, my male friend is taking a C++ class

 - Tricked out my MySpace profile with HTML, CSS, and graphics I created myself in Photoshop Elements

 - I have no idea this counts as programming

 - Finally learned computer science is a thing and you can major in it???